JesseMcCullough/dev-log/README.md

 > Note: Updates reflect real work and learning.
 Frequency may vary.

+## December 29, 2025
+- Learned about Binary Search Trees and their Big-O time complexities
+- Reviewed JavaScript array methods: `map`, `filter`, and `reduce`

 ## December 23, 2025
 - Learned how JavaScript packages work with npm and how `package.json`, `package-lock.json`, and `node_modules` relate to each other
 - Reviewed a high-level overview of monolithic vs. microservices architecture